 Jōmyō-ji (稲荷山浄妙寺) nearby has a nice tea house overlooking another beautiful Zen garden.

-Almost back at the train station I walked though the extremely popular Tsurugaoka Hachiman-gū (鶴岡八幡宮) Shinto shrine.
+Almost back at the train station, I walked through the extremely popular Tsurugaoka Hachiman-gū (鶴岡八幡宮) Shinto shrine.

 Ceramic plates ready to be smashed by the faithful.